casanet/casanet-server/README.md

 https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain_token_mirobot_new.md
 or call device.discover() in https://github.com/aholstenson/miio#advanced-device-management

-for more information about token and ir codes see [current modules explanations & dependencies](#current-modules-explanations--dependencies)
+for more information about token and ir codes see [Current Modules Explanations](#current-modules-explanations)

 ## Using (web application)
 http://127.0.0.1:3000/